pollen-robotics/reachy2-docs/content/getting-started/setup-reachy2/plug-reachy2.md

 {{< img-center "/gifs/getting-started/setup-reachy2/plug-reachy2/Reachy2_getting-started-2-D_plug-ethernet_864x864.gif" 300x "Plug ethernet cable" >}}

 <br />
-Plug the Ethernet cable from Reachy’s computer to your router.
+Plug the Ethernet cable from Reachy’s computer (Ethernet port n°1) to your router.
 It should now be directly accessible on your network.